This post first appeared on this blog in 2017.

-This past Friday, we hit our 6th and 7th states by visiting the Great Smoky Mountains on both, the Tennessee and North Carolina side.
+This past Friday, we hit our 6th and 7th states by visiting the Great Smoky Mountains in Tennessee and North Carolina.
 In last week’s post, Headed to the Great Smoky Mountains…Any Tips?
-I shared our planned itinerary and I’m happy to say, we actually accomplished our plans and even managed a few add-ons.
+I shared our planned itinerary and I’m happy to write that we actually accomplished our plans and even managed a few add-ons.

 For those who gave me tips on other places to visit through email and other online communities, THANK YOU SO MUCH!
 I appreciate your help more than you know.